cee-elle/just-the-docs/docs/utilities/creating_postman_collections.md

 ![Runner](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/collections-10.png)

-Run Summary Report
+<mark>Note:</mark> This what a Run Summary Report looks like if you like to review all the tests and the results of each iterations.

 ![Runner](https://raw.githubusercontent.com/cee-elle/postman-documentation/gh-pages/docs/raw/collections-11.png)

-Now that you have built your first collection, you will be able to test mulitiple requests.
+Now that you have built your first collection, you will be able to test multiple requests.
 You can also create different sets of collections to test within the same or different environment.
 There is a summary report that will show the number of iterations, as well as what has passed and failed.